Stability of elastoviscoplastic plane Couette flow: Problem formulation

-For $B=0$, the above base state reduces to the velocity profile for a Newtonian fluid whose stability has been analysed by \cite{preziosi-rosso-1990,gittler-1993,deguchi-nagata-2011,liu-liu-2012}.
-For the sake of simplicity, we assume axisymmetric perturbations of the form $g'(\mathbf{x},t)= \tilde g(r) \, e^{i\, k \,(z-ct)}$ imposed on the above base-state where $g'(\mathbf{x},t)$ is any perturbation to dynamical variable and $\tilde g(r)$ is the corresponding eigenfunction.
-Here, $k$ and $c=c_r+i c_i$ are the wavenumber and complex wavespeed.
+For the sake of simplicity, we assume two-dimensional perturbations, $f'(\mathbf{x},t)= \tilde f(y) \, e^{i\, k \,(x-ct)}$ imposed on the above base-state where $f'(\mathbf{x},t)$ is any perturbation to dynamical variable and $\tilde f(y)$ is the corresponding eigenfunction.
+Here, $k$ and $c=c_r+i c_i$ are the wavenumber and complex wavespeed, respectively.
 The flow is unstable if at least one eigenvalue satisfies the condition $c_i>0$.